clap-lab/clap-lab.github.io/workshop.markdown

 # **Program Highlights**

-You can look forward to a versatile program including two keynote talks (see information above), a poster session, a visit of the Gauss' observatory, a workshop dinner, idea pitches, and cooperative sessions.
+Our interdisciplinary gathering has become known for a focused and social atmosphere.
+Our program includes:
+- keynote talks by renowned international researchers
+- an interactive poster session on novel cross-lingual research
+- idea pitches and cooperative sessions
+- guided tour of Carl Friedrich Gauss' historical observatory
+- workshop dinner

 <!--
 ### **Monday, March 16, 2026**